-1. All winning must be installed in accordance with: local state, provincial and national code n 2.1 dray original equipment wire as supplied with the appliance must be replaced, it must be minimum of 105C.
-Exceptions: Replacement high to lage spark lead and rabon cables or ribbon cables can lead to operational problems which cabil result in non-replanable dama 3.
-Actual comench bodic locations may vary from those shown on diagrams.
-Refer to actual
+Notes: 1.
+All winding must be installed in accordance with: local, state, provincial and national code requirements per either N.E.C.
+In USA or C.S.A. in Canada.
+2. If any original equipment were as supplied with the appliance must be replaced, it must be replaced with wire having same wire gauge (AVR) and rated for a minimum of 10°C. Conscionces, Replacement have to tage space in like and indiconciale must be purched from the locatory.
+Use of a non-approved spark lead 3.
+Actual connector block locations may vary from those shown on diagrams.
+Refer to actual components for proper connector block locations when using diagrams to thosebenctor unit.